6529-Collections/6529-Prenode/README.md

 ## 3.2 Initialize DB

 The database expects some initial data.
-Choose to load either from latest snapshot or directly
+Choose to load EITHER from latest snapshot or directly.

-## 3.3 Restore Snapshot
+## 3.2.1 Restore Snapshot

+The best option is usually to restore a recent seize.io snapshot.

-Restore database from the latest snapshot using the following
+Populate your prenode database from the latest snapshot using the following

 ```bash
 npm run restore
 ```

-## 3.4 Direct Load
+## 3.2.2 Direct Load

+DO NOT PROCEED if you have already restored from a snapshot.
+No need, you've got the data.

+If you'd like to load data directly from the chain, you can do so by following the steps below.

-Two main components need to be loaded directly:
+Two main components need to be loaded directly: NFTDelegation data and Transaction data.

-### 3.4.1 NFTDelegation

 Run the following to restore data from NFTDelegation contract